Free Employee Engagement Survey Template to Boost Productivity

 Internal vs External turnover

 Internal turnover refers to within-company movements of employees, like interdepartmental transfers or promotions.
-This type of turnover doesn’t reduce the total number of employees but disrupts the staff structure.
+This type of turnover doesn’t reduce the total number of employees but it does disrupt the staff structure.
 External turnover happens when employees leave the organization altogether.

 Causes of High or Low Staff Turnover

-The primary factor affecting an organization’s employee turnover rate is employee satisfaction.
-When an organization pays attention to employee experience (EX), providing clear career paths, opportunities for professional development, and adequate health benefits, it generally witnesses lower turnover.
+A primary factor affecting an organization’s employee turnover rate is employee satisfaction.
+When an organization pays attention to employee experience, providing clear career paths, opportunities for professional development, and adequate health benefits, it generally witnesses lower turnover.
 Another contributing factor to voluntary turnover is the lack of clear objectives for employees.
 People leave organizations when they feel lost and unproductive because their roles aren’t clearly defined.
 Involuntary turnover also contributes to the overall employee turnover rate.

 Reasons for Leaving… or Staying

-According to the Work Institute report mentioned above, the 10 top reasons for leaving jobs in 2022 were:
+According to the 2024 Work Institute retention report mentioned above, the 10 top reasons for leaving jobs in 2023 were:

 Effect of High Employee Turnover